Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Eligibility

 Soldiers and federal service employees hired from the USA are allowed to use DoDEA schools free of tuition.
 Effective school year (SY) 2002-03 a tuition waiver granted equal enrollment priority to dependents of appropriated fund (APF) full-time, local-hire employees and NAF full-time, local-hire employees.
-Sponsor may still be required to submit the following documents until further instructions are given: Sponsor's SF50, Sponsor and student ID cards, Transportation Agreement or latest LES, PCS orders and Previous school records, and Immunization records.
+Sponsor may still be required to submit the following documents until further instructions are given Sponsor's SF50, Sponsor and student ID cards, Transportation Agreement or latest LES, PCS orders and Previous school records, and Immunization records.

 School Lunch Program

-Reduced Lunch Program
+Free & Reduced Meal Program

 Requirement for Local National or Home School Students